semanticClimate/internship_sC/TOC/README.md

 # Table of Content (TOC) Visualization

 ## Overview
 This document details the responsibilities and tasks related to **Table of Contents (TOC) management** for **IPCC chapters**.
 The TOC structure is designed to provide a clear and hierarchical representation of report sections, including chapters, glossaries, supplemental materials, and cross-chapter references.
 The TOC is visualized using **Graphviz**, ensuring structured and accessible formatting.
-Tasks are documented on **GitHub** for version control and long-term reference, while integration with **amilib** allows for efficient processing and automation where applicable.
+Tasks are documented on **GitHub** for version control and long-term reference.

 ---